 So many people around the world are incredibly passionate about making music.
 From a business perspective, the industry is heavily over-supplied with artists.
 For this reason, it can be difficult to gain enough traction in the music industry to make enough money for it to be a part-time or full-time job.

-For musicians that are starting to get some serious movement, the industry is still a mine-field of scams and exploitation when it comes to the business-end of the industry, such as record and publishing deals.
+For musicians who are starting to get some serious movement, the modern era industry is still a minefield of scams and exploitation when it comes to the business end of the industry, such as record and publishing deals.

-For musicians that can’t “make it” (whatever their definition of that might be), they often compromise on their dreams by heavily diversifying their work or taking up jobs in other areas of the industry just to support their families.
+Musicians who can’t “make it” (whatever their definition of that might be) often compromise on their dreams by heavily diversifying their work or taking up jobs in other areas of the industry just to support their families.